AdaCore/learn/content/courses/advanced-ada/parts/resource_management/anonymous_access_types.rst

        --  on the stack.
     end Show_Automatic_Deallocation;

-In this case, we allocate the :ada:`I` object on the stack by simply declaring it.
+In this case, we create the :ada:`I` object on the stack by simply declaring it.
 Then, we get access to it and assign it to the :ada:`IA` access object.

-With this approach, we're indirectly allocating an object on the stack for an anonymous access type.
+With this approach, we're indirectly allocating an object for an anonymous access type by creating it on the stack.
 Also, because we know that the :ada:`I` is automatically deallocated when it gets out of scope, we don't have to worry about explicitly deallocating the object referred by :ada:`IA`.

 When to use anonymous access-to-objects types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^